-A: Inclusive means all people living together in a society with equal status, position and opportunities.
+A: Inclusive means all people living, working and playing together in a society with equal status, position and opportunities.
 People with special needs are often excluded and segregated, not necessarily by intention, but by the nature of the community and society.
-Inclusive living is all abilities living under one roof.
+Inclusive living is all abled people welcoming all types of people.

 Q: Why is inclusive living important?

-A: Individuals with special needs have a right to live in their home communities.
-By establishing inclusive living models that offer different levels of social engagement and community building opportunities, everyone has an opportunity to live in a more diverse setting, which unites people of all ages.
+A: Individuals with special needs have a right to live, work and socialize in their home communities.
+By establishing inclusive social and living models that offer different levels of social engagement and community building opportunities, everyone has an opportunity to live in a more diverse setting, which unites people of all ages.
 No one in our community deserves to be left out or segregated because they are considered “different”.

-Q: What would the ratio be for this model?
+Q: What would the ratio be for an ideal housing model?

-A: The ratio we are looking at is 25% of people with disabilities, 75% without disabilities.
+A: The ratio that has worked in other states is 25% of people with disabilities, 75% without disabilities.